 Since the 1950s, city planners have been working towards urban renewal.
 The city used eminent domain to evict nearly all the residents to start from scratch.
 The new plan called for modern buildings, ample green space, and parking.
 A few buildings were left, notably the Maine Avenue Fish Market, the Wheat Row townhouses, the Thomas Law House, and the St. Dominic’s and Friendship churches.

-Today, the Southwest Waterfront is composed of large co-ops, condos, and townhomes.
+Today, the Southwest Waterfront comprises large co-ops, condos, and townhomes.
 Most are excellent examples of modern architecture.
 It’s a beautiful juxtaposition of old and new!

 Music & Parks

-- Arena Stage at the Mead Center for American Theater – Founded in 1950, these multi-space complex hosts diverse American productions.
+- Arena Stage at the Mead Center for American Theater – Founded in 1950, this multi-space complex hosts diverse American productions.

 - The Anthem – Live music in multiple sister venues.

 - Pearl Street Warehouse – Rock, country, folk, soul, bluegrass, rhythm, and blues acts from around the country take the stage nightly, offering every seat in the house a front-row music experience.
 Pearl Street Warehouse requires all patrons to provide proof of Covid-19 vaccination or a negative test result within the previous 72 hours.

 - 7th Street Park and Fountain at The Wharf – The Wharf reestablished Washington, DC, as a waterfront city and destination.
 This remarkable, mile-long stretch along the Potomac River comes to life with restaurants, retailers, residences, and businesses—all complemented by monumental views and vibrant culture.